Updated: 7 minute read

 Ready to make a move?

-Choosing a bank and opening a bank account is stressful.
-Save yourself from having to do it again soon by choosing a banking solution that can scale with your business’s needs.
-While Lili has no monthly fees, its limits on transfers and deposits can hold you back from doing what you need to do down the line.
+Choosing a bank and opening an account is stressful.
+Save yourself from doing it again soon by choosing a solution that scales with your business's needs.
+While Lili has no monthly fee on its Core plan, its limits on transfers and deposits can hold you back down the line.

-If you’re ready for an account that grows with you and empowers you to better your everyday financial management with no monthly fee, consider Relay.
-You can open up an account for free today.
+If you're ready for an account that grows with you and puts your everyday financial management on firmer footing with no monthly maintenance fees, consider Relay.
+Open a Relay account and you can be set up in about 10 minutes.